vincent-tr/mylife-apps/packages/mylife-gallery/README.md

  - mode defilement: https://www.w3schools.com/howto/howto_js_fullscreen.asp or https://github.com/Darth-Knoppix/example-react-fullscreen

 # TODO:
+ - album api
+  - albumAddDocumentS (to have one change with all documents)
+  - albumRemoveDocumentS (to have one change with all documents)
  - slideshow
    - au lieu d'afficher le nombre d'albums on devrait afficher le nombre de documents
    - url pour défilement (routage)